 eadover to this post to get your daily printable housework schedule.

 - Work on your Monday to Friday jobs

 Each job should only take about five minutes to complete, and you should be spending no more than 30 minutes in total.
 To print off your housework routine timetable, head on over to this post.

 - Choose one job from the lucky dip page

-Choosing one job to complete from the lucky dip page will ensure that all the jobs are rotated each week and nothing is missed.
-If you follow your Monday to Friday jobs then you get to spend the weekend having fun instead of cleaning, woohoo!
+Choosing one job to complete from the lucky dip page will ensure that all the jobs rotate each week, and nothing is missed.
+If you follow your Monday to Friday jobs, then you get to spend the weekend having fun instead of cleaning, woohoo!

 - Enjoy family time each weekend.

 It might seem like a considerable pressure devoting 45 minutes per day to the routines above, but those 45 minutes per day can save you spending your whole weekends doing chores.
 It will free up your time to spend with your family creating memories!